bosen-you/homerun/esp32/README.md

 # Intro
-This file contains code that run on the Esp32, written in Micropython.
+This folder contains code that run on the Esp32, written in Micropython.

 ## `__init__`
 This helps manager the file struct more easily.